DataDog/kafka-kit/cmd/autothrottle/README.md

 ## Admin API

-The administrative API allows overrides to be set.
-If an override is set, Datadog metrics will not be fetched.
+The administrative API allows overrides to be set at two levels: global and granularly on a per-broker basis.
+This feature may be useful if there's a failure in the backing metrics system or a manually set rate is simply preferred.

+A global override applies a static inbound and outbound rate to all brokers that are handling a partition reassignment.
 When setting a throttle, an optional `autoremove` bool parameter can be specified.
-If set, the throttle override will be removed
+If set, the throttle override will be removed once the next reassignment completes.

 ```
 $ curl -XPOST "localhost:8080/throttle?rate=200&autoremove=true"